As a Licensed Mental Health Counselor,

 As a recovering perfectionist, I love helping people (especially women) discover a path to self-care, self-compassion and self-acceptance.

-Outside the office, you can find me loving on my husband, doxie pups, nephews and niece, running distance, riding a horse, or jumping in a lake.
+Outside the office, you can find me loving on my husband, daughter, doxie pups, nephews and niece, running distance, riding a horse, or jumping in a lake.
 I’m an aspiring writer, fledgling gardener, occasional cook, outside enthusiast, and a constant Country music listener.

 Ready to meet in person?